Receive occasional emails with exclusive content, blog updates, and special offers

 7,777 / calorie deficit = days to lose 1kg

 If you're feeling a little deflated by how long that seems to lose a single kilogram of body fat, remain patient as we haven’t taken exercise into account yet!
 Let’s say you burn 500 extra calories per day, which is roughly equivalent to an hour of moderate intensity exercise.
-Let's add those 500 calories to your existing 15% deficit figure:
+We can add those 500 calories to your existing 15% deficit figure:

 500cals + calorie deficit = new calorie deficit from diet & exercise combined